turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - backlog_fontsize(int size)  -- modify the fint size of the backlog
 - backlog_isactive() : boolean result  -- returns true if the backlog is active, false otherwise
 - backlog_fontrowspacing(float spacing)  -- set a row spacing to the backlog
+- backlog_lock() -- disable and lock the backlog so HOME key doesn't bring it up
+- backlog_unlock() -- unlock the backlog so it can be toggled with the HOME key
+- backlog_blocklua() -- disable LUA code execution in the backlog
+- backlog_unblocklua() -- undisable LUA code execution in the backlog

 ### Renderer
 This is the graphics renderer, which is also responsible for managing the scene graph which consists of keeping track of